junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The hustle and bustle of the city is blocked out the moment they walk into the green space of Central Park.
 Ten minutes in, and they almost forget they are still in the middle of the most bustling cities in the world.

 People are jogging, running, or walking dogs.
-In a plaza, a group of opera singers are rehearsing maybe some grand performances in the future.
+In a plaza, a group of opera singers is rehearsing for maybe some grand performances in the future.
 Artists set up sketch stands by the roadside, painting the view onto white paper.
 Tourists with heavy backpacks take photos of everything -- pinecones falling from the trees, commemorative sculptures of historical figures, cute dogs passing by, landmarks of the city.
 With the tree crowns covering the sky, even the highest skyscrapers of Manhattan are out of view.

 Dean sniffs the air long and slow.